 Generation of transposon mutant library.

 F. tularensis is able to survive for long periods of time in aquatic environments and can transmit disease to humans and other organisms while in these environments.
 To our understanding, there is one gene that is known as essential for the transition from aquatic to mammalian host, FTL_1753.
-There is a gap in knowledge for the genetic context necessary for survival in freshwater.
+There is a gap in knowledge for the genes necessary for survival in freshwater.
 To address this problem, we created a transposon insertion mutant library in F. tularensis LVS for use in transposon insertion sequencing (Tn-Seq) experiments.
 Modifications of a previously used transposon vector were necessary for compatibility with current Illumina MiSeq technology.
 Using this vector, an estimate of 6,400 transposon mutants were generated.

 - not sure what else to include?